top of page

 a little bit about me

-through trial and error, acceptance and rejection, embarrassment and fitting in, we are all told what is acceptable and not acceptable in our bodies. at a young age we begin to listen to our peers, media, loved ones, and trusted figures to tell us how we should look, act and be in our own bodies. it's not our fault, we were (are) just trying to belong and it's not their fault their voices were (are) louder than ours.
+through trial and error, acceptance and rejection, embarrassment and fitting in, we are all told what is - and isn't - acceptable in our bodies. from a young age we start listening to our peers, media, loved ones, and trusted figures to tell us how we should look, act and be in our own bodies.

-so middle school continued as i explored growing up (bras, makeup and shaving), then high school came and i explored what it was like to be attractive to others (makeup, tight fitting clothing, wanting to be the perfect mix of skinny and thiccc), and in college i felt old enough and wise enough to know i didn't want to keep presenting myself just so i could feel accepted by others. i could feel that i wanted to live my life in the way i wanted to, but i had no idea how to listen to myself. i had no idea how to trust myself. so that meant college was a fun time of trying to figure out how to be the healthiest version of myself while continuing the patterns of listening to other voices than my own.
+by high school, i was exploring what it meant to be attractive to others: makeup, tight clothing, wanting to be the perfect mix of skinny and thiccc. by college, i felt old enough and wise enough to know i didn't want to keep presenting myself just to be accepted by others. i knew i wanted to live my life on my terms, but i had no idea how to listen to myself. i didn't know how to trust myself. i didn't know how to be healthy or what being healthy even meant for me. so, college was a fun time of trying to figure out how to be the healthiest version of myself while continuing patterns i knew didn't serve me.

-i'm assuming you can also benefit from listening to yourself more too. do you actually enjoy doing the whole-30 diet? do you enjoy going for runs? do you enjoy adding kale into your smoothies? do you know how to slow down? do you trust yourself to make decisions?
+i'm guessing you could benefit from listening to yourself more, too. do you actually enjoy doing the whole-30 diet? do you enjoy going for runs? do you genuinely enjoy adding kale into your smoothies? do you know how to slow down? do you trust yourself to make decisions? are you aware of the foods that make you feel ill? how do you handle stress and things outside of your control?

-i am now a certified Integrative Nutrition Health Coach through The Institute of Integrative Nutrition. i have learned so much about myself since the start of my certification and i want to support you in your journey as well. if you are curious what a life listening to yourself looks like, one where we really quiet the noise of what we think we should be doing and focus on the voice, our voice, telling us we actually know what to do, then hop on board the "let's figure this out" train and learn more about my 1:1 health coaching services.
+today, i'm a certified Integrative Nutrition Health Coach through The Institute of Integrative Nutrition. i've learned so much about myself, and now i want to support you on your journey. if you are curious what life looks like when you truly listen to yourself - where we quiet the noise of what we think we should be doing and focus on the voice within that tells us we actually know what to do - then hop on board the "let's figure this out" train and learn more about my 1:1 health coaching services.

 bottom of page